cshutchinson/spin/README.md

 # spin
-A <canvas> Clock
+A canvas clock

-This HTML, CSS, and Javascript project uses the <canvas> element to correctly
+This HTML, CSS, and Javascript project uses the canvas element to correctly
 position the three hands of the clock based on current time.

 Thanks for looking!